mrubyc/mrubyc-test/README.md

     $ mrubyc-utils test

-You should get some assertion faulures.
+You should get some assertion failures.
-Take a look at `test/sample_test.rb` to handle the failures and know how to write your own test.
+Take a look at `test/sample_test.rb` to handle the failures and find how to write your own test.

 ### Asserions